Cape Verdean Creole: Regular verbs

 The perfective aspect of the present is used when the speech refers to present situations, but that are finished, that are complete.
 Ex.:

-M' dâ. /[m dɐ]/ "I gave. / I have given."
+N da. /[m dɐ]/ "I gave. / I have given."

 It corresponds roughly, according to context, to the past tense or present perfect in English.

 The imperfective aspect of the present is used when the speech refers to present situations, but that are not finished yet, that are incomplete.
 Ex.:

-M' tâ dâ. /[m tɐ dɐ]/ "I give."
+N ta da. /[m tɐ dɐ]/ "I give."

 It corresponds roughly to the present tense in English.

 The progressive aspect of the present is used when the speech refers to present situations that are happening in a continuous, uninterrupted way.
 Ex.:

-M' stâ tâ dâ. /[m stɐ tɐ dɐ]/ "I am giving."
+N sta ta da. /[m stɐ tɐ dɐ]/ "I am giving."

 It corresponds roughly to the present continuous tense in English.

 Note: Actually, this model doesn't exist anymore.
-It has evolved to M' stâ dâ. /[n stɐ dɐ]/ in Brava Fogo and Maio, to M' sâ tâ dâ. /[n sɐ tɐ dɐ]/ in Santiago, to M' tâ tâ dâ. /[m tɐ tɐ dɐ]/ in Boa Vista, Sal and São Nicolau and to M' ti tâ dá. /[m ti tɐ da]/ in São Vicente and Santo Antão.
+It has evolved to N sta da. /[n stɐ dɐ]/ in Brava Fogo and Maio, to N sa-ta da. /[n sɐ tɐ dɐ]/ in Santiago, to N ta ta da. /[m tɐ tɐ dɐ]/ in Boa Vista, Sal and São Nicolau and to N ti ta da. /[m ti tɐ da]/ in São Vicente and Santo Antão.

 There is no specific form for the future.
 The future of the present may be expressed through three resources: